 Slightly off the beaten path, it’s well worth a trip to Botham for what a number of outlets have been called the best wine in the state.
 In other words, it’s one of the Wisconsin wineries not to miss.
 Their Uplands Reserve is estate-grown with Marechal Foch grapes.
 It is earthy and full, aged on oak and pairs well with strong-flavored cheeses and mushroom dishes.

-What Wines Will You Be Sipping?
+What Wines Will You Be Sipping in Wisconsin?

 More than ⅔ of the grapes grown in Wisconsin are cold-hardy varieties.
 Some of the most popular – and delicious – include Valiant, Edelweiss, Marquette, La Crosse and Frontenac grapes.
 Though the names may be unfamiliar, the flavors will not.
 These grapes are close relatives of grapes like Cabernet Sauvignon, Pinot Noir, Moscato and Riesling; they’ve just been bred to produce in colder climates.
 Thanks to Swenson, who was incredibly generous with sharing his grapes and knowledge, a wide variety of wines are made in Wisconsin.
 Sweet, citrusy, bright and fruity whites tend to be popular while reds don’t tend to be very dry or big on tannins.